wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 - S. K. modified version
   - in bindings disturb field should disturb vel instead of temperature
   - disturb field is vector field should be on
-  - threshold field is density be default, threshold refers to cutoff under disturb settings pane
+  - threshold field is density by default, threshold refers to cutoff under disturb settings pane
   - cutoff says - apply disturbance only if there is less than 0.1 density
   - merging 2 - 3 different sizes disturbance 1/3 size difference
-  - control settings set to density, range 0 - 0.1 (or whatever the cutoff value was)
+  - control settings by default set to density, range 0 - 0.1 (or whatever the cutoff value was)
   - control settings left side of the curve applies disturbance to lowest density - 0 and right side to whatever the max range vaue is
   - make it like \ to apply more disturbance where lower density is to break the mushroom leading edges
+- S. K. modified version 2
+  - S. K. later changes the control field to be vel so the parts that are moving very fast are more disturbed than areas that move slower
+  - control influence set to 1
+  - no keframing animation needed
+  - control range 0 to 1 and remap ramp like / means speed 0 to 1 (might need a different range?)
+  - allow editing of contents
+  - go inside and in disturb vector field
+  - we want to disturb vel based on vel
+  - find control field (lower part of the vop net)
+  - change the control field type to vector
+  - add lenght after it to calculate speed

 - time scale = power
 ## 14. Gass dissipate microsolver
 - difuxxion = blurr 0.05